Business

 We are truly pleased to provide financial backing to non-profits that support women and men’s physical, emotional and financial needs following a cancer diagnosis, and as they undergo treatment,” said Linda, who is the co-founder of The Tutu Project and President of The Carey Foundation.

-Other recipients of the grant include fly-fishing retreat Casting for Recover and professional house-cleaning service Cleaning for Reason.
+Other recipients of the grant include fly-fishing retreat Casting for Recover and professional house-cleaning service Cleaning for a Reason.
 StringsForACure, Jill’s Wish, Yoga4Cancer, The Breast Cancer Fundraiser, Seymour Pink, Cancerland, and Pink Daisy Project

 Tim Hinchliffe